gallileugenesis/s-p-500-stock-descriptive-analysis-with-spark/README.md

 - **Market-Wide Analysis**: We analyze the entire dataset to determine the frequency of days where closing prices are higher than opening prices, the most traded stock, the least traded stock, and more.

-## Prerequisites

-Before running the notebook, make sure you have the following prerequisites:

-- Python
-- Jupyter Notebook
-- Apache Spark
-- Required Python libraries (e.g., Pandas, Matplotlib)

-## Getting Started

-To get started with this notebook, follow these steps:

-1. Clone this repository to your local machine.
-2. Install the required Python libraries using `pip install -r requirements.txt`.
-3. Open the Jupyter notebook and run each cell sequentially to perform the analysis.

-## Usage

-Feel free to use this notebook as a reference for analyzing S&P 500 stock data or as a template for your own financial data analysis projects.

 ## Acknowledgments